 - Rinse the quinoa before cooking.
 Quinoa has a coating called saponin which can taste bitter or soapy.

-More easy and healthy salad recipes
+More easy and delicious salad recipes

-These healthy salad recipes all make great main meals, as well as being delicious side salads.
+These healthy salad recipes all make great main meals as well as being delicious side salads.

 Halloumi Quinoa Salad